wseagar/eight-dollars/.github/ISSUE_TEMPLATE/bug_report.md

 Before reporting a bug please make sure you are using the latest browser extension from the appropriate extension store.

 Extensions automatically update but may require a browser restart.
-Make that the issue persists after restarting your browser.
+Make sure that the issue persists after restarting your browser.

 **Info (please complete the following information):**
  - Browser  [e.g. chrome, firefox]